jrheard/blog/_drafts/watercolorbot.md

 TODO gif of zach's program

 This student has never used a two-dimensional array before, and he wrote a fully-functioning version of Minesweeper that runs on a watercoloring robot.
-I probably don't need to point out that this is **insanely cool**.

 Here's another student's implementation of Go: